Copy and paste the below script into your own website or blog to embed this book.

 As I stood there, the unathletic odd one out, I observed Dave.
 I noted his fit, well-built physique, his quick quips and easy laughter.
 His interest in a friendly chat with Marya.
 His apparent lack of interest in talking with me.
 At one point he turned to me and asked: “Where do you go to college?”

 I stared at him in silence, taken aback.
 I went to the same college he did.
 The college whose campus literally enfolded the bar in which we stood.
 The college after which this bar, Old Blue, was named.
 Had he really just asked me that?

-Allison Pataki is the New York Times bestselling author of The Traitor's Wife, The Accidental Empress, Sisi: Empress on Her Own, Where the Light Falls, and the nonfiction memoir Beauty in the Broken Places.
+Allison Pataki is the New York Times bestselling author of The Queen's Fortune, The Traitor's Wife, The Accidental Empress, Sisi: Empress On Her Own, Where the Light Falls, as well as the nonfiction memoir Beauty in the Broken Places and two children's books, Nelly Takes New York and Poppy Takes Paris.
 Allison's novels have been translated into more than a dozen languages.
-A former news writer and producer, Allison has written for The New York Times, ABC News, The Huffington Post, USA Today, Fox News and other outlets.
-She has appeared on The Today Show, Fox & Friends, Good Day New York, Good Day Chicago and MSNBC's Morning Joe.
+A former news writer and producer, Allison has written for The New York Times, ABC News, Huffington Post, USA Today, Fox News and other outlets.
+She has appeared on the TODAY show, Fox & Friends, Good Day New York, Good Day Chicago and MSNBC's Morning Joe.
 Allison graduated Cum Laude from Yale University with a major in English and spent several years in journalism before switching to fiction writing.
 A member of The Historical Novel Society, Allison lives in New York with her husband and family.